truffle-box/filecoin-box/README.md

 [Truffle](https://www.trufflesuite.com/docs/truffle/overview) now has a `preserve` command which allows for the 'preservation' of files directly from the Truffle CLI.
 This is currently experimental and thus on specific branch; installation details available at [here](https://www.trufflesuite.com/blog/announcing-collaboration-with-filecoin).

-Once installed, you'll be able to preserve your files via the following...
+Once installed, you'll be able to preserve your assets via the following command.
+Note that you'll need to include the `environments` object in your `truffle-config.js` to point at the respective node (although these are already preconfigured in the box).

 ```
-// Preserve to Filecoin:
-$ truffle preserve ./path/to/directory --filecoin
+$ truffle preserve --environment development ./assets/ --filecoin

-// Preserve to IPFS only:
-$ truffle preserve ./path/to/directory --ipfs
 ```

+For broader help with this command run `truffle help preserve`.

 ### Via Curl (or equivalent)